 In terms of the Act, a perpetrator of rape and/or sexual violence can be acquitted if they subjectively believed there was consent – even if that belief was unreasonable.
 This subjective threshold places an almost insurmountable barrier to the conviction of a perpetrator who has been found to have objectively committed an act of rape or sexual violence without the consent of the victim or survivor, but where it could not be proved that the perpetrator subjectively intended to rape or sexually assault the victim or survivor.

-As a result, the Applicants seek a declaration of constitutional invalidity and propose an interim reading-in into the Act while Parliament remedies the legislative defects (within a 12-month period).
+As a result, the First and Second Applicants seek a declaration of constitutional invalidity and propose an interim reading-in into the Act while Parliament remedies the legislative defects (within a 12-month period).

-Advocates Nasreen Rajab-Budlender SC, Ben Winks, and Lerato Phasha are on brief in this matter.
+Advocates Nasreen Rajab-Budlender SC, Ben Winks, Lerato Phasha, and Sanan Mirzoyez are on brief for the First and Second Applicants in this matter.